 There are two types of data handlers the legislation applies to:

-A controller is a person, agency, and public authority that decides the purposes of personal data processing.
+- Controllers: A controller is a person, agency, or public authority that decides the purposes of personal data processing.
 The processor is a person, agency, and public authority that processes personal data on behalf of the controller.

 According to GDPR, the UK’s Information Commissioner’s office will be accountable for registering data controllers and taking action on those violating data protection law.
 The commission says, “by unifying the European continent’s rule on data protection, the legislative body is creating new business opportunities and encouraging innovation.